microsoft-dx/csharp-fundamentals/CSharpFundamentals/csharp06 - Inheritance/README.md

 `Dog` also implements two constructors, a default one (parameterless) and a one that takes two `string` arguments: the color and the breed of the dog.

-But if we look again at the constructor from `Animal:` we see that we already have written code that sets the color of an `Animal`, in the constructor of `Animal`.
+But if we look again at the constructor from `Animal` we see that we already have written code that sets the color of an `Animal`.

         public Dog(string color, string breed) : base(color)
         {
             Breed = breed;
         }

-In this case, we use `: base(color)` to call the constructor from `Animal` that takes a parameter and execute it.
+In this case, we use `: base(color)` to call the constructor from `Animal` that takes a color as parameter and execute it.

 So in a `Dog` object we will have access to the `Color`and `Breed` properties and to the `Eat` and `Bark` methods.

 > There is also a `Snake` class that inherits from `Animal`, but it is very similar to `Dog`.

-The HuntingDog class
+The `HuntingDog` class
 -------------------------------

-We can also have a longer of inheritance.
+We can also have a longer chain of inheritance.
 So far, we have `Animal` --> `Dog`.
-Let's see how things react if we add a `HuntingDog` that inherits 	`Dog`.
+Let's see how things react if we add a `HuntingDog` class that inherits 	`Dog`.

     public class HuntingDog : Dog
     {